Tranwell Airfield: Accidents and incidents

 On Monday 16 November 1942, A Blackburn Botha took off on the incorrect runway and collided with another Botha.
 One man was killed and another injured.

 On Monday 29 March 1943, two Blackburn Botha Mk.I aircraft collided in mid-air near the aerodrome during a demonstration flight for the benefit of Air Vice Marshal Sir Philip Babington, Officer Commanding No.29 (Training) Group, who was visiting the aerodrome that day.
 Bothas W5137 and W5154 crashed and were totally destroyed, with all 10 airmen onboard the two aircraft being killed.
 Five of the eight trainee air gunners were members of the Royal Netherlands Naval Air Service.
 Several of the dead were buried at St. Mary's Churchyard, just to the south of Morpeth town centre.

 Current use

 Today the site has reverted to grazing land although several wartime buildings remain and are used for storage.
 Parts of the hard standings also survive.
 A small privately owned part to the North West is used for a car boot sale every Sunday between March and November.

 There are still a number of buildings in nearby fields and an underground control room hidden in the small group of trees behind the airfield.
 One of these buildings is a blister hangar.
 Other structures include an air raid shelter, gun-firing test butts and other unidentified structures.

+In March of each year Morpeth Races Point to Point Races are held at the former airfield.